corda/corda-runtime-os/wiki/MGM-Onboarding.md

 ```
 </details>

+## Optional: Configure group for manual approval
+To configure the group for manual approval of registration requests, see [Manual Approval](https://github.com/corda/corda-runtime-os/wiki/Manual-Approval).

 From here, you can continue to the [Member onboarding](https://github.com/corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks)) to see how to use that group policy file to set up members in your network.